-An ownership stake in shared networks allows you to add employer groups outside your service area.
+Learn how participating in a shared branch or ATM networks may allow your credit union to add employer groups or underserved areas outside your service area.

-If your credit union is actively, or wants to be, adding new select groups, you should buy an ownership interests in any shared branching or ATM networks you participate in that will allow you to.
-The reason this matters is because of the NCUA's definition of a qualifying service facility for adding select groups.
-The NCUA's definition is:
+If your credit union is actively, or wants to be, adding new select groups (SEGs) or underserved areas, you should be participating in any shared branching or ATM networks that will allow you to do so.
+The reason this matters is because of the NCUA's definition of a qualifying service facility for adding select groups, which reads:

 Anchor SEG Strategy to Opening New Markets

 More importantly, this can be used as a growth strategy.
 Credit unions can leverage shared networks to get a foothold in a new market you are attempting to penetrate before opening a branch or making a greater investment in serving a community.

 A best practice for penetrating new markets you plan to add underserved areas in involves identifying potential large select groups in a target marketing effort, adding as many of them as possible and penetrating them as well as you can.
 Then, once you have enough members in a new target market, opening a branch will allow you to serve not only the members of the groups you already have but also the potential members you can open up through a new underserved area in the market.